dips-21/my_practice/SELENIUM Interview.md

 testing.
 We could handle windows based popups in selenium using some third party tools such as AutoIT, Robot class.

 71) How to handle hidden elements in SWD? ->>> It is one of the most important selenium WD questions.
+-> *By default we cannot handle hidden elements in selenium WD.
+ Will result in exceptions like ElementNotVisible of ElementNotInteractable Exception.
+ But there is way , where we can use JavaScriptExecutor for handling hidden element too.
+ We can execute the JS code to handle hidden elements.

--> * Handling hidden elements in Selenium WebDriver requires specific techniques because Selenium cannot directly interact with elements that are not visible on the web page.
+Handling hidden elements in Selenium WebDriver requires specific techniques because Selenium cannot directly interact with elements that are not visible on the web page.
 Here are some methods to handle hidden elements effectively-

 -> We can handle hidden elements by using javascript executor.
 (JavaScriptExecutor(driver)).executeScript("document.getElementsByClassName(ElementLocator).click();");